CCheukKa/CCheukKa/Journal.md

 ### 10-12-2021
 #### Physics final examination
 > Right off the bat, I'll admit that I did not study as much as I should.
 Honestly, I didn't even prepare at all, except for making the cheat sheet.
 But, despite this atrocity, I do believe I performed rather well in the exam.
 This entire week has been a mess.
 My sleeping and working schedule was haywire and I have no clue what was going on half the time.
 I don't believe I have much else to say about this other than what I have already said for the mid-term exam.
 Though one thing I would like to add is that, I found it quite funny why a senior who is currently in Year 3 asked me for help for this examination.
 He dropped this course once, failed once, and thus had to take it in his third year.
 Anyway, I have a very annoying book report to finish before 23:59 tonight, and it is already 18:43 as of the writing of this right after the exam had finished.
 Actually, I had two essays due tonight, and fortunately I had to foresight to give up my sleeping schedules to squeeze time to finish it the previous day/night/twilight(?).
 But at any rate, I should get going.

+### 13-12-2021
+#### Calculus final examination
+> This was the most dreadful examination I have ever done in my entire life.
+It was pure misery.
+I studied quite a lot to be fair but I just can't seem to be able to quite to them.
+In a lot of the questions, I have a solid lead and solid idea of how I could tease the answer out off the question, but I just couldn't quite execute the calculation itself.
+And it's not like I didn't understand the theorems and tricks either.
+I feel like I was stuck in Mathematics in a way I have never been before.
+The paper wasn't quite structured in a way that one could wrestle some partial credit either.
+I just don't know.
+I don't think I have ever been this unconfident ever after an exam.